Emacs 29 Edition is out now!

 Magit 2.x is out, and it's full of new features.

-Updated for emacs 25
+Updated for Emacs 25

 Like it or not, Git is here to stay, and for many Emacs hackers the best interface to Git is not Git Porcelain – the byzantine commandline interface that we all love to hate – but Magit, a much-improved Git interface for Emacs.